310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Kanata v2 %}
 fufufu\~ are you that curious to know what i am up to, chiaki\~?

-you see, i was thinking about what i will do when i become the commander of ryuseitai.
+you see, i was thinking about what i will do when i become the commander of ryuseitai.[^4]
 {% endbubble %}

 {% bubble Chiaki nod %}